Skip to content

 Observation and discussion

-10. Understand how to care for a horse’s feet 10.1 Explain the reasons for shoeing and trimming a horse’s feet Reasons include:
+10. Understand how to care for a horse’s feet 10.1 Explain the reasons for shoeing and trimming a horse’s feet Reasons:

 Discussion